patoline/patoline/src/glr/doc/doc.typ

 way, in the sense that backtracking is used to explore every possible parse tree.
 The symbols that are doubled (##??##, ##*##, ##+##) backtrack less, and stop backtracking when one parse tree has been found.
-We also have two kinds of alternative symbols: The usual ##|## symbol stops backtracking when one alternative is successfully parsed.
-The alternative symbol ##|?## does a lot more backtracking and explores every possibility.
-Note that there should be no difference on grammars that are not ambiguous.
+We also have two kinds of alternative symbols: The usual ##|## symbol backtracks and explores every alternative, while the alternative symbol ##|?## backtracks less, and only explores the alternative that parses the more input.
+Note that there should be no difference on non-ambiguous grammars.

 Let us now give a first example of a parser, implementing a very simplistic calculator having as only operations addition and substraction.
 The BNF